chengchengmu/flickr-uploader/README.md

 * FLICKR["api_key"] = ""
 * FLICKR["secret"] = ""

+Update the path of your ExifTool :
+RAW_TOOL_PATH = "/volume1/photo/Image-ExifTool-9.69/"

 Refer to https://www.flickr.com/services/api/upload.api.html for what each of the upload arguments above correspond to for Flickr's API.

 There are many explicit options.
 Feel free to customize your uploadr.ini